AkaruDev/nuxt-3-templates/README.md

 ## Setup

-Create a new branch with name like `features/my-feature`
+Create a new branch with name like `features/sliders`

-Replace folder name, config names `my-features` by the name of your new feature.
+Replace folder name, config names `sliders` by the name of your new feature.

 In `nuxt-templates.cli.js` fill the field corresponding to your new feature.